pedromvba/diario_oficial/README.md

 ## Limitations

 * Works only for the actual day.
 It does not check Diario Oficial files from other dates
-* Employees Names have to be on an excel file named "servidores.xlsx" with the column name as "Nomes"
+* Employees names have to be on an excel file named "servidores.xlsx" with the column name as "Nomes"
 * Code does not check for names written wrong or without the proper accentuation
 * All files must be on the same directory where the python code will be executed
-* After running, yout have to manually delete the extracted folder.
-It could be done automatically, however keeping the folder allow you to double check the information.
+* After running, you have to manually delete the extracted folder.
+It could be done automatically, however keeping the folder allow you to double-check the information.

 ## Step by Step User Guide

 1. Follow the [Requirements](#Requirements)
 2. Make the [Adjustments](#Adjustments) in the inlabs_auto_download_xml.py or download the one from this repository which is already adjusted.
+If you download the one from this repository, remember to insert your login and password credentials in inlabs_auto_download_xml.py, code lines 4 and 5.
 3. Store the adjusted "inlabs_auto_download_xml.py" and the "servidores.xlsx" files with the employees names into the same folder as the python files.
 4. Run the code